 How does osteoporosis develop?

 In the early 20’s, your bones stop growing and will reach their peak mass.
 Once this peak mass has been achieved, it is important that patients stay healthy to keep their bone mass as high as possible.
 It is natural for bone loss to occur with time as it is a part of the natural aging process, but by maintaining new bone by getting enough calcium and maintaining higher levels of vitamin D, many patients can slow the process.
-The most noticeable point where bone loss occurs is when a woman reaches menopause and experiences significant decline in bone mass.
+The most noticeable point where bone loss occurs is when a woman reaches menopause and experiences a significant decline in bone mass.

 Some of the more common reasons why osteoporosis develops include: